PallabiK/rainbowsandbrains/src/content/2021_05_23_happy-birthday.md

 Check out the official [Markdown Guide](https://www.markdownguide.org/basic-syntax/) to learn how to format things.

+### Last things to do

+Come find me so that we can change the weird github address to *rainbowsandbrains.com*.
+Once this is done we can fix the post-to-post links that are still missing and everything should be ready.

+I shall also be of assistance in the likely case that the styling looks awful and there are a million bugs.

 Happy birthday & have fun with the new website!

-I shall be of assistance in the likely case that the styling looks awful and there are a million bugs.

 -MM